 Dunkin’s campaign reached more than 1 million people on Instagram and boasted a 5.2% engagement rate.

 Searches for “micro influencers” have gone up 5,200% during the last 5 years.

-With all of the social and political upheaval of 2020, marketing experts are expecting to see a renewed emphasis on authentic influencers in the coming years.
+With all of the social and political upheaval over the last few years, marketing experts are expecting to see a renewed emphasis on authentic influencers in the coming years.

 One important trend that accompanies the drive for authenticity on social media is the rise of user-generated content (UGC).

 The American Association of Advertising Agencies reports that 96% of consumers don’t trust ads.

 But, a recent study found that 93% of marketers agree that consumers do trust content created by real people.

 Searches for “Wayfair” surged during the initial months of the pandemic and are up 220% over the last 5 years.

 Brands can also use UGC to promote social causes and increase engagement among their social followers.

 Clothing company Aerie started the #aeriereal hashtag, encouraging their customers to post unfiltered images on themselves on Instagram.